UMGGZ 66x8.5 [M8] GZ / N38

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus or various technologically advanced devices.
+- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.